Research and informational content only. Not medical advice. Many peptides discussed on this site are not approved for human use.

 Alternative Lengthening of Telomeres (ALT) activation in cancer cells

 The Al-Dulaimi 2025 study uncovered a cell-type-specific divergence.
-In breast cancer cell lines (21NT, BT474, HER-2+), Epitalon extended telomeres primarily through ALT — a homologous-recombination-based, telomerase-independent pathway — even while hTERT mRNA increased.
+In breast cancer cell lines (21NT, BT474, HER-2+), Epitalon extended telomeres primarily through ALT, a homologous-recombination-based, telomerase-independent pathway, even while hTERT mRNA increased.
 ALT is a known telomere-maintenance mechanism used by approximately 10–15% of human cancers.
 The mechanistic basis for this normal-vs-cancer divergence is not yet understood, and the safety implications are ambiguous: ALT activation in pre-malignant or malignant cells could, in principle, facilitate replicative escape from senescence.
 Animal data on the other hand (Anisimov 2002 HER-2/neu transgenic mice) paradoxically showed anti-tumor effects.
 The apparent tension between a pro-ALT mechanism in cancer cell lines and an anti-tumor outcome in animal models has not been resolved.

-Pineal melatonin synthesis restoration in subjects with low baseline
+Pineal melatonin synthesis modulation in preclinical models

 Epigenetic / chromatin modulation via histone H1 binding